 Facts and figures: Humanitarian action

 - Conflict affects women, girls, boys and men differently.
-The impact of conflict is often measured by casualties, the majority of whom are men and boys.
-But the consequences for women and girls, such as gender-based violence, may not be immediately visible.
 Women and girls face heightened risks due to displacement and the breakdown of normal protection structures and support.
 They also face increased care-related tasks such as providing food and water, and caring for the sick .

 - In conflict situations, there is a significant increase in female-headed households during and after conflict, and these are often the most impoverished.
-An estimated 20-30 per cent of Syrian households in Jordan are female-headed .
+Some 39 per cent of Syrian households in Jordan are female-headed .
 Income for female-headed households in Jordan can be up to one-third lower when compared to male-headed households .

-- 60 per cent of preventable maternal mortality deaths take place in settings of conflict, displacement and natural disasters .
+- Sixty percent of preventable maternal mortality deaths take place in settings of conflict, displacement and natural disasters .
 Every day, 507 women and adolescent girls die from pregnancy and childbirth complications in emergency settings .